Kalhan-vithana/kv-regexp-validation/README.md

  regxValidator.RegexEMValidator(String);

 ```
+Passed the string  to the first parameter,second parameter is optional one that can be use for customize
+regex conditons.

 ### Configuration options
-Below are the default values for the configuration
+Below are the default values for the configuration parameter.

 ```JS
        [{